ClickHouse/1trc/README.md

 ## Contributing

 Contributions are welcome to improve the code for a provider.
-This can include making providers more flexible or ensuring resources are provisoned and destroyed faster.
+This can include making providers more flexible or ensuring resources are deployed and destroyed faster.

-For simplicity we request all orchestration code be in Pulumi.
+For simplicity, we request all orchestration codes be in Pulumi.